Destiny 2 Berserker: Best Builds, Exotics & Fragments

 Mandatory Gear: Cuirass of the Falling Star.
 A weapon with Demolitionist is recommended.

-• Aspects: Knockout and Touch of Thunder.
+• Aspects: Knockout and Consecration

 • Stats: Resilience 🡒 Discipline → Intellect.